dictyBase/dictyaccess/README.md

 In order for this application to work locally, you will need to configure the list of login providers.

-- Copy the provided sample [clientConfig.sample.js](src/common/utils/clientConfig.sample.js) file to **clientConfig.js** in the same folder.
+- Copy the provided sample [clientConfig.sample.ts](src/common/utils/clientConfig.sample.ts) file to **clientConfig.ts** in the same folder.
 - Add any provider names and their corresponding client IDs.
-- All providers should have a matching counterpart in the [oauthConfig.js](src/common/utils/oauthConfig.js) file.
+- All providers should have a matching counterpart in the [oauthConfig.js](src/common/utils/oauthConfig.ts) file.
 Fill up all of the configuration parameters for every new provider in that file.

 After setting up the login providers, you can run `npm install` and `npm start` as usual.